Drone for everyone.

 The Parrot Swing can be safely used indoors and the fixed propellers can let the drone fly upwards or point it forward.
 Its arms are lightweight making the entire drone easy to fly.

 The front part of the main console includes two LED lights that resemble eyes especially when flown in a dark area.
 The LED lights also allow the drone to give you status updates through different colors that it emits.

 Also part of the main console is a camera, a micro USB port and a pressure sensor near its rear.
 The sensor can measure altitude so that it can correctly know if it’s flying too far away.
 Also found inside is a 3-axis accelerometer and a 3-axis gyroscope.

 You can control the Parrot Swing using an app that you can install on your smartphone (available for iOS and Android device) or you can use the Flypad controller that’s included in the package and will allow you to control the drone for up to 60 meters away.

-The Parrot Swing is geared towards hobbyists that are not looking for something too professional – it’s a nifty gadget that should bring lots of fun for the family.
+The Parrot Swing is geared towards hobbyists that are not looking for something too professional like the DJI Mavic Pro.
+Still, it’s a nifty gadget that should bring lots of fun for the family.